ansys/scade-pyalmgw/doc/source/usage/schema.rst

 * ``name``: Name of the property to be created.
 It is possible to declare associations by adding a prefix to the name:

-  * ``#name``: The value is the oid of the entity accessed by the path or empty if the entity is optional.
+  * ``#name``: The value is the OID of the entity accessed by the path or empty if the entity is optional.
-  * ``@name``: The value is the pathname of the entity accessed by the path or empty if the entity is optional.
+  * ``@name``: The value is the path of the entity accessed by the path or empty if the entity is optional.

 * ``path``: Path of the attribute in the model.
 It is possible to use roles thanks to a dotted notation provided there aren't any collections.